-We study a non-parametric class of trade models with global production networks.
-We characterize their properties in terms of interpretable and measurable sufficient statistics.
-We provide both reduced-form results for measuring the sources of growth and structural results for conducting counterfactuals.
-Our main objectives are to show how commonly-used stylized models can give misleading results because of simplifying assumptions regarding intermediate inputs, factors, elasticities, and distortions, and to show how more complex models that do not rest on these assumptions work.
-As an example, accounting for nonlinear (non-Cobb-Douglas) production networks, with realistic complementarities in production, significantly raises the gains from trade relative to estimates in the literature.
-As another example, models with value-added production functions, no matter how well-calibrated, are incapable of simultaneously predicting the costs of tariff and non-tariff barriers to trade.
-Accounting for intermediates doubles the losses from tariffs, and this magnification is due to the double-marginalization of tariffs caused by global value chains and the fact that intermediates endogenously raise the elasticity of quantities with respect to tariffs.
+We study a non-parametric class of neoclassical trade models with global production networks.
+We characterize their properties in terms of sufficient statistics useful for growth and welfare accounting as well as for counterfactuals.
+We establish a formal duality between open and closed economies and use it to analytically quantify the gains from trade.
+Accounting for nonlinear (non-Cobb-Douglas) production networks with realistic complementarities in production significantly raises the gains from trade relative to estimates in the literature.
+We use our general comparative statics results to show how models that abstract away from intermediates, no matter how well calibrated, are incapable of simultaneously predicting the costs of tariff and non-tariff barriers to trade.
+Given trade volumes and elasticities, accounting for intermediates doubles the losses from tariffs.
 Better quantitative accuracy demands the use of more complicated, oftentimes computational, models.
 This paper seeks to help bridge the gap between computation and theory.

 The goal of this paper is to simultaneously unbundle two interacting reduced-form building blocks of traditional macroeconomic models: the representative agent and the aggregate production function.
 We introduce a broad class of disaggregated general equilibrium models with Heterogeneous Agents and Input-Output networks (HA-IO).
 We characterize their properties through two sets of results describing the propagation and the aggregation of shocks.
 Our results shed light on many seemingly disparate applied questions, such as: sectoral comovement in business cycles; factor-biased technical change in task-based models; structural transformation; the effects of corporate taxation; and the dependence of fiscal multipliers on the composition of government spending.